 Will I be taxed on this income?

 The allowances you receive when fostering with us are exempt from taxation under the Finance Bill 2005.
-This also means that the money you earn isn’t classed as income when applying for certain benefits and will not affect your ability to receive disability allowance, disability benefit, unemployment assistance or a medical card.
+This also means that the money you receive is not usually classed as income when applying for certain benefits.
+However, we recommend that you consult with the Department of Social Protection for confirmation on this.

-Once I’m approved, how long will I have to wait for my first placement?
+Once I am approved, how long will I have to wait for my first placement?